sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 If you decide to disable autoscaling, your previously defined alerts and policies will be preserved.

-### Defining an Alert
+### Defining an alert

 After you have enabled autoscaling, define a metric-based or time-based alert.

-#### Define a Metric-based Alert
+#### Define a metric-based alert

 After [enabling autoscaling](#enable-autoscaling), perform the following steps to create a metric-based alert.

-> If you would like to change default thresholds for an Ambari metric, refer to [Modifying Alerts](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.1.0/bk_ambari-operations/content/modifying_alerts.html) in Ambari documentation.
+> If you would like to change default thresholds for an Ambari metric, refer to [Modifying alerts](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.1.0/bk_ambari-operations/content/modifying_alerts.html) in Ambari documentation.

-> If you would like to create a custom Ambari alert, refer to [How to Create a Custom Ambari Alert and Use it for Cloudbreak Autoscaling Policies](https://community.hortonworks.com/articles/143762/how-to-create-a-custom-ambari-alert-and-use-it-for.html).
+> If you would like to create a custom Ambari alert, refer to [How to create a custom Ambari alert and use it for Cloudbreak autoscaling policies](https://community.hortonworks.com/articles/143762/how-to-create-a-custom-ambari-alert-and-use-it-for.html).

 **Steps**